 How do I know when to pay my credit card?

-Ideally, you want to pay off your credit card bill in full, each month, before the due date.
-The benefits of this include avoiding any interest and helping to keep your credit utilisation as low as possible.
-If you’re unable to do this, it’s important to pay at least the minimum by the due date to avoid any late or missed payment charges and to avoid your credit score taking a knock.
+The best time to pay your credit card bill is in full, each month, before the due date.
+This helps to avoid interest and keeps your credit utilisation low.
+If you can’t pay the balance in full, then paying at least the minimum payment by the due date helps to steer clear of late fees, missed payments, and a negative impact on your credit score.

 5 min read